Councils are using special legal powers to ban the use of the signs in some of the country’s most popular areas.

 Preston and Waltham Forest have been granted the new powers already this year and Newcastle Council has submitted an application and are awaiting the outcome.

 Many councils have already used the powers to fine estate agents for breaking the rules.
-A Brighton estate agent was fined £1,000 for erecting a ‘For sale’ board erected in a central conservation in Brighton.
+A Brighton estate agent was fined £1,000 for erecting a ‘For sale’ board erected in central conservation in Brighton.

 Another in Hammersmith and Fulham was fined £5,195 for two hanging boards in a restricted area.